Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Further yet, understand that salary is only one part of the cost of employing you.
 An employer also has to pay for your benefits, your equipment, space, utilities, other random expenses, and employment taxes on top of all of that.
 All-in, [your actual salary often comprises less than 50% of the total cost of employing you](http://web.mit.edu/e-club/hadzima/pdf/how-much-does-an-employee-cost.pdf).

-(Which means they expect that your value to the company, in terms of the revenue you'll generate, to be more than 2x your salary.
+(Which means they expect your value to the company, in terms of the revenue you'll generate, to be more than 2x your salary.
 If they didn't believe that, they wouldn't be hiring you at all.)

 So, this is all to say: everything is stacked in your favor.
 It doesn't feel that way, but it absolutely is.